 From 1995 through 1999 Ms. Hill served as Inspector General to the Department of Defense, having been appointed to that position by President Clinton.
 As Inspector General, she directed audits, criminal and administrative investigations, and investigative policy throughout the Department, including the Military Departments.
 Her work included audits and investigations in such areas as procurement and health care fraud; ethics and conflict of interest; military personnel, logistics and readiness; environmental cleanup; acquisition and government contracting; information technology; and intelligence and national security.
-A leader in the federal inspector general community, she served as Chair of the President’s Council on Integrity and Efficiency, as co-chair of the Intelligence Community Inspectors General Forum, and as a Member of the Attorney General’s Council on White Collar Crime.
+A leader in the federal inspector general community, she served as Vice-Chair of the President’s Council on Integrity and Efficiency, as co-chair of the Intelligence Community Inspectors General Forum, and as a Member of the Attorney General’s Council on White Collar Crime.
 She was awarded the Department of Defense Distinguished Service Medal by Secretary William Perry and the Bronze Palm to the Distinguished Public Service Medal by Secretary William Cohen.

 From 1980 through February 1995, Ms. Hill led numerous domestic and international Congressional investigations on behalf of the United States Senate’s Permanent Subcommittee on Investigations.
 Her work included investigations on such topics as organized crime and labor racketeering, drug enforcement, money laundering, national security, export controls, Medicare fraud, student loan and Pell grant fraud, and fraud and abuse in the insurance industry.
 As the Subcommittee’s Chief Counsel and Staff Director, she also drafted and negotiated legislative proposals in a variety of areas.
 In 1987, she also served as Liaison Counsel for Senator Sam Nunn on the Senate Select Committee on Secret Military Assistance to Iran and the Nicaraguan Opposition.